Applies to England

 - admitting another child at the school would not prejudice the provision of efficient education or the efficient use of resources.

-If the appeal proceeds to Part 2, this is when you’ll present your case to the panel.
+If the appeal proceeds to stage 2, this is when you’ll present your case to the panel.
 If there are a large number of appeals being held together you might not present on the same day as the school’s presenting officer.
 The clerk will notify you of the exact timings of your appeal.

 The panel may not be able to consider any new information or evidence you present if you’ve not already submitted it in writing.